ArchBTW-LuddyHackathonTeam/LuddyHackathonSP25/README.md

 ### Development Process, Challenges, and Insights
 The development of iGPS++ began with a brainstorming session aimed at defining our core functional and aesthetic requirements.
 We then divided responsibilities among front-end development, database management, and AI integration.
 While this initial division of labor presented challenges in synchronizing independently developed modules, these issues were resolved through a few hours of integration and continuous communication.
 This iterative process not only enhanced the system's reliability and maintainability but also helped us appreciate the value of collaborative problem solving.

+### Features

+- Fully-featured graphql database

+    - GraphQL provides an easy-to-understand interface to the database, enabling user programs to avoid overfetching and naturally handle nested or recursive data structures.

+- REST API Endpoints

+    - REST API endpoints were used to simplify straightforward queries, such as retrieving course lists, while leveraging GraphQL for more complex and nested data interactions.

+- Fully-featured front-end build with React

+    - An intuitive front-end interface sets iGPS++ apart by clearly communicating degree requirements and offering seamless interaction with the AI assistant.

+- A personalized AI assistant for all scheduling needs

+    - A powerful AI chatbot is integrated into the entire scheduling process with access to your requirements and what you have already fulfilled

 ## 📝 Getting Started

 ### Clone the Repository